artmg/lubuild/help/use/games.md

 ### flight

+* Flight Gear
-* FlightGate
+    * Windows, Linux, macOS
+    * complicated to set up
+    * supposed to be very realistic
-    * Works well in Linux & Windows with variety of graphics adapters
+    * Works well with variety of graphics adapters
-    * supposedly realistic, but not the simplest
 * GoogleEarth
     * in-browser version for Chrome
     * much simpler